joudy-sabbagh/assignment2.2_/README.md

 4. Send a request to the translation endpoint:

     ```bash
+    For english to french translation:
     curl -X POST http://127.0.0.1:5000/translate_eng_to_fr ^
         -H "Content-Type: application/json" ^
         -d "{\"text\": \"Hello, how are you?\"}"

+    For english to arabic translation:
     curl -X POST http://127.0.0.1:5000/translate_eng_to_ar ^
         -H "Content-Type: application/json" ^
         -d "{\"text\": \"Hello, how are you?\"}"